embear/vim-localvimrc/README.md

 - Lars Winderling for whitelist/blacklist patch
 - Michon van Dooren for autocommands patch
 - Benoit de Chezell for fix with nested execution
+- Huy Le for patch to support Lua scripts in Neovim

 ## Changelog

 vX.X.X : XXXX-XX-XX

   - add command |LocalVimRCDebugDump| to write debug messages to a file.
+  - add support for Lua scripts when using Neovim.

 v3.1.0 : 2020-05-20